pantheon-systems/documentation/source/content/guides/backups/01-introduction.md

 **All sites:** You can run manual backups for free, and choose to keep them for one month or six months.

-You can enable or disable automatic backups if you have a **paid site**.
+**Paid sites:** You can enable or disable automatic backups.
 A nightly backup is created and stored for a week and your weekly backup is stored for a month when automatic backups is enabled.

 ### Select the Day of Your Weekly Backup